-It was lonely and very confusing out there in the backyard.
+It was dark, it was lonely and very confusing out there in the backyard.
 There were some tell tale marks of a visitor, but no sound or smells that would identify it’s nature.
 It did smell though.
 Only the old bloke in the front patio recliner could describe what went on.
 He couldn’t say anything because his head was floating in the ice bucket beside him.
 He might have enjoyed his low carb and low alcohol beer, although neither really did him any good.
 This would be some house inspection.

 Malcolm just wandered about in the backyard trying to figure out what went on, or more to the point, what lead to the old guy’s head coming off.
 It was a clean, one action swipe by the look, no tearing, hesitation or struggle – just a whoosh, bounce and splash.
 He’d checked out the areas and discovered a few things.
 Wildlife seems to thrive around this old place.
 As did meth addicts, some homeless souls and some pretty dubious folk to which a snappy tag could not be applied.
 They gathered around the local shops.
 The park as well and seemed to annoy anybody coming anywhere near them, unless of course they are targeting them for money, voluntarily or not.